Disraeli (horse): 1898: three-year-old season

 In December 1898 Disraeli was put up for auction at Newmarket and bought for 850 guineas by a Mr Jones, acting on behalf of a group of French breeders.

 Stud record

 Disraeli was retired from racing to become a breeding stallion in France.
 He appears to have fathered very few foals and had no success as a sire of winners.
 Disraeli died in 1911 at the stud of the Marquis de Tracy.

 Pedigree

+Disraeli is inbred 4S x 4S to the stallion Voltaire, meaning that he appears fourth generation twice on the sire side of his pedigree.

-Disraeli was inbred 4 × 4 to Birdcatcher and Voltaire, meaning that both of these stallions appear twice in the fourth generation of his pedigree.
+Disraeli is inbred 4S x 4D to the stallion Birdcatcher, meaning that he appears fourth generation on the sire side of his pedigree and fourth generation on the dam side of his pedigree.

+^ Disraeli is inbred 5D x 4D to the stallion Touchstone, meaning that he appears fifth generation (via Flatcatcher)^ and fourth generation on the dam side of his pedigree.